maciejmroz/modern-scala-stack/Readme.md

   but I believe lifting pure values to `IO` isn't really much different from using `Id` in testing.
 - I absolutely _do_ use macro-based capabilities of libraries like Caliban and intend to use it in cases where I believe it to be improvement to productivity and/or readability.
+- The syntax used is new Python-esque Scala syntax, with scalafmt set up to rewrite into this syntax.
+This is an experiment at reducing visual noise, which is an aspect of Python (and Haskell ;) ) I really like.

 Again, look for comments in the code for more specifics.